 That’s the exact moment when I decided to learn to F.L.Y. because I am worth it!
 And so are you.

 From that moment on I made a pact to love myself well.
-I can’t always make a gourmet meal, but at least several times a month during his trips I broil myself a nice juicy steak.
+I can’t always make a gourmet meal, but at least several times a month during his trips I broil myself a nice juicy steak or something g similarly ‘good’.
 Because I’m worth it!

 When I want to eat out, I eat out.
 I take my kids to the movies and have ice cream dates with my girlfriends.
 I take a shower, spray on some perfume, fix my hair, and put on makeup.
 Not because he’s home, but because I’m worth it!